mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/invalid-code-page-for-virtual-terminal-exception.md

 ---
 title: InvalidCodePageForVirtualTerminalException class
-description: Code page 0 is not valid when starting interactive job without server support.
+description: "Code page 0 is not valid when starting interactive job without server support. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Code page 0 is not valid when starting interactive job without server support.